High in the Himalayan mountains of Tibet, young monks must prove themselves in

 and empty your lungs as fully as possible on the exhalation.
 This will help prevent

-7. Breath only through your nose for this exercise.
+hyperventilation.
+(Breathing slow is the key.) - Breath only through your nose for this exercise.
 It allows the greatest pre-warming

 of air and heat retention than breathing through the mouth.
-This alone will warm you, possibly enough for survival, but there is a bit more which will really help to kick start the fires within.
+This alone will warm you, possibly enough for survival, but there is a bit more which will really help to kick start the fires within. - Focus on the pit of your throat, a point just behind the half circular dip.
+Behind

 this point (more or less) is where your Thyroid gland sits.
 Feel it growing warmer